Embracing Winter's Chill Through Snow Artistry

 Much of the U.S. remains firmly in the grip of winter, even as the sports-enthused world prepares to cheer on athletes in snow-and-ice-centered events at the Winter Olympics.

-The Olympics open Friday in Pyeonchang, South Korea — where it is unusually cold right now.
+The Olympics open Friday in Pyeongchang, South Korea, where it is unusually cold right now.

-It's a perfect moment, I think, to share the striking snow artistry of Simon Beck.
+It's a perfect moment to share the striking snow artistry of Simon Beck.

 Beck creates large-scale, beautiful images in the snow using only his snowshoe-clad feet — and his sense of scale and proportion.
 What he does is a kind of mapping that's translated from memory to landscape.
-It's as if he brings together mathematics and art as he tramps through the white stuff.
+It's as though he brings together mathematics and art as he tramps through the white stuff.

 Most often, Beck works in the Alps.
 But as Minnesota Public Radio reported last week, he carried out his most recent project here in the U.S. in partnership with the Great Northern Festival, held annually in Minneapolis and St. Paul.

-The intricacy of Beck's art-making process at Target Field baseball stadium — home of the Minneapolis Twins — and the finished product, come across best from an aerial perspective:
+The intricacy of Beck's art-making process at Target Field baseball stadium — home of the Minnesota Twins — and the finished product come across best from an aerial perspective:

-I first wrote about Beck here in 2013, and you can see more of his snow art at this link or by viewing this short video from 2015 showcasing his project in Canada's Banff National Park.
+I first wrote about Beck here in 2013, and you can see more of his snow art by viewing a short video from 2015 showcasing his project in Canada's Banff National Park.
 In the Banff video, notice, in particular, the snow-art wolf — very cool!

-In becoming celebrations of the snow, Beck's creations may help those of us who prefer warmer seasons to appreciate the Winter, instead of only longing for Spring.
+In becoming celebrations of the snow, Beck's creations may help those of us who prefer warmer seasons to appreciate the winter, instead of only longing for spring.

 Barbara J. King is an anthropology professor emerita at the College of William and Mary.
 She often writes about the cognition, emotion and welfare of animals and about biological anthropology, human evolution and gender issues.
 Barbara's new book is Personalities on the Plate: The Lives and Minds of Animals We Eat.
 You can keep up with what she is thinking on Twitter: @bjkingape

-Note: A previous version of this post incorrectly referred to the Minnesota Twins as the Minneapolis Twins.